osa-ora/CustomerDataService/README.md

 # CustomerDataService
-Sample Java Microservice to manage the User Accounts it is based on SpringBoot
+Sample Java Microservice to manage the Bank's Customers' Data it is based on SpringBoot

 # This is maven project to build it use: